 FAQs

-- Can I defer the exit tax if I move within the EU?
+2. Can I defer the exit tax if I move within the EU?
 Sure, occasionally.
-EU law lets tax unrealised gains be postponed until the assets are sold.
+EU law allows taxation of unrealised gains to be postponed until the assets are sold.

 This article is for general informational purposes only and is not intended to constitute legal advice.
 While every effort has been made to ensure the accuracy of the content, laws and legal procedures can change, and the specifics of each case can vary widely.
 Therefore, readers are advised to consult a qualified professional or attorney in Portugal for advice tailored to their circumstances before taking action.
 This article does not create an attorney-client relationship between the reader, the authors, or the publishers.
 The authors and publishers are not liable for any actions taken or not taken based on the content of this article.